IBM/global-citizen/README.md

 *Read this in other languages: [한국어](README-ko.md), [日本語](README-ja.md).*

+# WARNING: This repository is no longer maintained :warning:

+> This repository, which contains assets to run a Hyperledger Composer application, is not being actively maintained due to a shift to focus on Hyperledger Fabric.
+This repository will not be updated.
+The repository will be kept available in read-only mode.

 # Global-citizen

 The goal here is to build a 3-member blockchain application using the IBM Blockchain Platform, consisting of the following entities: an organization representing a government entity, an organization representing an NGO focused on the provision of aid, and an organization representing Global Citizen.